Dharmi-456-design/indian_law_penal_code_patel_dharmi/README.md

 ## 📖 About the Project

-**LexIndia** is a full-stack legal reference platform built for students, lawyers, researchers, and citizens who need fast, reliable access to Indian law.
-It aggregates **2,043+ sections** across **8 major Indian Acts** into a single searchable, bookmarkable, and annotatable interface.
+**LexIndia** LexIndia – India's Law, Decoded, a modern legal reference platform designed to make Indian laws easily searchable, accessible, and understandable for students, lawyers, researchers, and citizens.

-Built over 30 days (13 May – 13 June 2026) as a production-grade MERN application with:

-- Role-based access control (Admin & User)
-- Full-text cross-act search powered by MongoDB `$text` indexes
-- Personal bookmarks and notes per section
-- Admin analytics dashboard with Recharts visualizations
-- CI/CD via GitHub Actions → Vercel (frontend) + Render (backend)
+The project is built using Node.js, Express.js, MongoDB, React, Redux Toolkit, and Tailwind CSS.
+It contains legal information from **8** major Indian Acts with more than **2,000** law sections.

+## Problem

+Legal information in India is spread across multiple Acts and documents, making legal research slow and difficult.
+Users often struggle to quickly find, organize, and access relevant legal sections when needed.

+## Solution

+LexIndia centralizes major Indian laws into a single searchable platform with bookmarks and notes.
+It enables users to find legal information faster, manage references efficiently, and simplify legal research. 🚀

 ---